 HIV screening is required by some states and is indicated for children of mothers known to be HIV-positive or those engaging in HIV high-risk behaviors.

 Toxicology screening is indicated when any of the following are present: maternal history of drug use, unexplained placental abruption, unexplained premature labor, poor prenatal care, or evidence of drug withdrawal in the neonate.

 Screening for critical congenital heart disease (CCHD) using pulse oximetry is now part of routine newborn assessment.
 Previously, newborns were screened for CCHD by prenatal ultrasonography and by physical examination, but this approach failed to identify many cases of CCHD, which led to increased morbidity and mortality.
 The screening is done when infants are ≥ 24 h old and is considered positive if

-The O2 saturation measurements in both the right hand and foot are < 95% on 3 separate measurements taken 1 h apart.
+The oxygen saturation measurements in both the right hand and foot are < 95% on 3 separate measurements taken 1 h apart.

-There is > 3% absolute difference between the O2 saturation in the right hand (preductal) and foot (postductal) on 3 separate measurements taken 1 h apart.
+There is > 3% absolute difference between the oxygen saturation in the right hand (preductal) and foot (postductal) on 3 separate measurements taken 1 h apart.

 Any infant with a positive screen should have additional testing, including chest x-ray, ECG, and echocardiography.
 The infant’s pediatrician should be notified, and the infant may need to be evaluated by a cardiologist.